samplics-org/samplics/docs/source/index.rst

 * Weight poststratification, calibration and normalization
 * Weight replication i.e. Bootstrap, BRR, and Jackknife

-**Estimation.** The estimation of the parameters of interest must reflect the sampling mechanism and the weight adjustments.
+**Population parameters estimation.** The estimation of the parameters of interest must reflect the sampling mechanism and the weight adjustments.

 * Taylor-based procedures
 * Replication-based estimation i.e. Boostrap, BRR, and Jackknife
 * Regression-based e.g. generalized regression (GREG)

+**Categorical data analysis.** The estimation of the parameters of interest must reflect the sampling mechanism and the weight adjustments.

+* one-way and two-way tabulation
+* T-test including Rao-Scott adjustment

 **Small Area Estimation (SAE).** When the sample size is not large enough to produce reliable / stable domain level estimates, SAE techniques can be used to model the output variable of interest to produce domain level estimates.